 The kit that you are about to build was carefully designed to be a great maker experience that you'll enjoy in-of-itself.
 But beyond that there's a little physics and a lot of engineering experience waiting for you.
-The graphic novel that begins on the next page will teach you about some of the underlying science that goes into real roller coaster design.
+The graphic novel that begins on the next page will teach you about some of the science that happens when you are skateboarding.
 Our goal is to expose you to some introductory physics that you'll encounter when you get to high school.
-More importantly, the construction of the Mini Coaster will show you how you - yes you! - can build a seemingly complex machine out of simple parts.
+More importantly, the construction of the Mini Skate Park will show you how you - yes you! - can build a seemingly complex machine out of simple parts.
 Simple parts become sub-assemblies and sub-assemblies come together to construct an amazing, working machine that you built yourself.
 So grab your glue and let's get started!